 All of our Dumped School Supplies -- I see a sweatshirt in there that's been lost for weeks :)

-Have the kids pull out all the crayons/markers/etc. and organizing them into piles, while YOU put all the stray papers into a neat, little pile (don't look at them, just pile them).
-I say 'You' for a reason -- if you let the kids put the papers in a pile, they will want to show you everything as they stack it.
-Save the show & tell for later -- right now, it's just time to organize.
+4. Have YOUR KIDS pull out all the crayons/markers/etc. and organizing them into piles, while YOU put all the stray papers into a neat, little pile (don't look at them, just pile them).

 If you find objects that aren't school supplies (for example, food items or that sweatshirt they lost :), do the obvious and either wash, discard or put away.